rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 As we can see, the easy use of a fine-tuned BERT classifier led us to achieve very promising results, confirming the effectiveness of transfer learning from language representation models pre-trained on a large cross-domain corpus.
 To better analyize the performance of the trained classifiers, ROC curves for both models are provided:
 <img src="roc_auc.png" style="display: block; margin-left: auto; margin-right: auto; width: 100%; height: 100%"/>
-We can clearly see the high confidence of both models, especially for what concerns the toxiit classifier which achieved a micor-average auc of \\(0.98\\).
+We can clearly see the high confidence of both models, especially for what concerns the toxicity classifier which achieved a micro-average auc of \\(0.98\\).

 Just to make it more fun, I wrote some sentences to further test the performance of both models.
 - Sentiment analysis, IMDB movie reviews: